code4lib/code-of-conduct/code_of_conduct.md

 * requiring that the harasser immediately leave the event and not return
 * banning the harasser from future events (either indefinitely or for a certain time period)
+* banning the harasser from any (or all) Code4Lib channels
 * publishing an account of the harassment

 Code4Lib event organizers can be identified by their name badges, and will